 7. Scarf/shawl – Doubles as a blanket to keep you warm if the plane gets too cold.

 9. Snacks – Since airplane food is non-existent, I always bring along snacks.
-For a quick list of easy travel snacks, you can see my posts: 25 Easy To Pack Travel Snacks, Nut Free Travel Snacks, and Easy to Make and Pack Travel Snacks.
+For a quick list of easy travel snacks, you can see my posts: 25 Easy To Pack Travel Snacks, 25 Easy To Pack Travel Snacks, and 25 Easy To Pack Travel Snacks.
 There are a lot of ideas over there.

 10. Medicine – If you have prescription medicine, ALWAYS pack it in your carry-on.
 Medicine is one thing you don’t want to lose.
 If you are concerned about being questioned at security, bring a copy of your doctor’s prescription as peace of mind.

 11. Reading light – If you are traveling at night and want to be polite, bring your own reading light so you don’t disturb other passengers.
 The light can also come in handy if you need to search for something lost in the bottom of your bag or under your seat.

 12. Cell phone – This really goes without saying because I don’t know anyone that travels without their phone these days.
 Just be sure to turn it to airplane mode and if you are flying overseas, leave it in airplane mode to avoid data roaming charges.

 13. Notepad and pen – I find inspiration everywhere, so I always pack paper and pen with me.
 It’s handy for writing down reminders or to do lists as well.

 14. Pair of socks – Don’t laugh, I have poor circulation in my hands and feet, so I am always cold.
 Hence, the socks to keep me warm.

 15. Spare pair of contact lenses, lens cleaner, glasses – Obviously this doesn’t apply to everyone, but I definitely need them.